xavier-arque/battle-ship/README.md

 # battle-ship
-test and sample for the battle ships game (java)
+test and sample for the battle ships game (java) for people learning java